pingcap/docs-cn/ticdc-deployment-topology.md

 > **Note:**
 >
-> TiCDC is still an experimental feature.
-It is **NOT** recommended to use it in the production environment.
+> TiCDC is a feature for general availability (GA) since v4.0.6.
+You can use it in the production environment.

 This document describes the deployment topology of TiCDC based on the minimal cluster topology.